boundedcontext/bounded-context-language-sample/definitions.md

 ### Dumping an environment

-At any time, an environment can be dumped directly back to you over your connection to the server.
-A dump can contain the domain schemas, with or without the logs, for easy transport to other systems.
+At any time, the domain schemas for an environment can be dumped directly back to you over your connection to the server.
+You can do this by running the following statement:

 	dump environment 'release-0.8.13';

-You can optionally include all of the command and event log data by specifying the following:
+You can optionally include all of the command and event log data by specifying the following statement:

 	dump environment 'release-0.8.13' with logs;